For this guide, use the table of contents as a shortcut and the links to Wikipedia for more information.

 For a viewer at the time of its construction, the church’s most striking feature would have been its scale.
 It was the largest dome constructed in France at the time and inspired a dome-building frenzy.
 This scale also extends to the interior, where we find France’s first significant ceiling fresco.
 Completed by Pierre Mignard in 1666, it was the most ambitious fresco project of the time.

 The most significant monument to the Early and High Middle Ages in Paris is the church of Saint Germain des Pres.
 In contrast to Notre Dame, which was built as a symbol of the emergent Gothic style, the monks of Saint Germain built their church in the late Romanesque style, starting in the late 12th century.
-In contrast to the Gothic, which relies on new building techniques to enlarge windows and increase the building height, the late Romanesque of Saint Germain utilizes gothic design elements without changing the form of the building.
+In contrast to the Gothic, which relied on new building techniques to enlarge windows and increase the building’s height, the late Romanesque of Saint Germain utilizes gothic design elements without changing the form of the building.

 What we see is essentially a Romanesque template filled in with Gothic details.
 Whether this counts as Romanesque or Gothic is a matter of debate, and similar churches, such as the cathedrals in Laon or Magdeburg, face a similar discussion.

 The Louvre is a complex building to describe in a few words.
 The origins of the building we see today arise out of the palace complex started in 1528 by King Francis I. He ordered the palace built in the French Renaissance style, which is similar in theme to the palaces of Chambord and Fontainbleau.
 Of this original palace, only the Lescot wing remains today.
-Evident already by this period is a preference for strict adherence to the classical orders and simple, classical reliefs, something that would reach its logical conclusion in later expansions of the Louvre.
+Evident already by this period is a preference for strict adherence to the classical orders and simple, classical reliefs, which would reach its logical conclusion in later expansions of the Louvre.

 In 1564, Catherine de Medici ordered the construction of the Tuileries palace nearby, in effect serving to expand the Louvre palace.
 In the following decades, the expansion would focus on combining the two courts with a gallery, though the Tuileries Palace served as the main royal seat in Paris.
 Of Tuscan origin, Catherine wanted a place to remind her of the Gardens in Florence, and so wanted the Tuileries palace and gardens built in the style of Italian mannerism.
 The Tuileries palace was destroyed by arson during the 1871 Paris Commune uprising, and only parts of the garden remain today.